ethielcu/HandHistory/README.md

     * you can double click on this cmd (or bat) file to run the converter, you can also make a shortcut by right clicking on the cmd (or bat) file and then clicking ```"Send to"``` --> ```"Desktop (create shortcut)"``` (the shortcut can be renamed)

 ## Mac
-* This software has not been tested on Mac
-* The installation steps for Mac should be similar to the Windows installation steps

 * Python might already be installed on your system, check by doing the following:
   * open a Terminal window
   * type ```python --version```